 Social Community Forum

-The objective of this project is to deliver self-managed social community platform for end customers to go through standard queries, knowledge management and forums.
+The objective of this project is to deliver a self-managed social community platform for end customers to help each other with standard queries, and share knowledge through discussion forums.

 Keeping your personal data safe

 The security of your personal data is very important to us.
-We will ensure that the personal information that you provide us via this website is held on secure servers, find out more here.
+We will ensure that the personal information that you provide us via this website is held on secure servers.